torvalds/linux/Documentation/arch/arm64/arm-cca.rst

    command line, e.g. with an IPA size of 33 bits and the base address of the emulated UART at 0x1000000: ``earlycon=uart,mmio,0x101000000``

- * Linux will use bounce buffers for communicating with unprotected devices.
+ * GNU/Linux will use bounce buffers for communicating with unprotected devices.
 It will transition some protected memory to RIPAS EMPTY and expect to be able to access unprotected pages at the same IPA address but with the highest valid IPA bit set.
 The expectation is that the